Moving Trucks vs Moving Containers: Which to Choose?

 Home Depot – convenient options and affordable prices

-Few things are easier than popping down to your local Home Depot and renting a moving truck.
+Few things are more straightforward than visiting your local Home Depot and renting a moving truck.

-The home improvement company offers relatively small pickups, flatbeds, cargo vans and box trucks, and if you need something larger Penske trucks between 12 and 26 feet are available at many locations.
+The home improvement company offers relatively small pickups, flatbeds, cargo vans, and box trucks.
+If you need something larger, Penske trucks between 12 and 26 feet are available at many locations.

-You can use their moving calculator to figure out the correct truck size for your move and to determine what equipment and packing material you’ll need.
+You can use their moving calculator to determine the correct truck size for your move and determine what equipment and packing material you’ll need.

-In addition, with their Load ‘N Go Vehicle Rental Program, customers can rent flatbed trucks and cargo vans for less than $20 for the first 75 minutes, and there aren’t any additional mileage fees.
+In addition, with their Load ‘N Go Vehicle Rental Program, customers can rent flatbed trucks and cargo vans for less than $20 for the first 75 minutes.
+There aren’t any additional mileage fees.

 Home Depot also offers daily and weekly rental packages with unlimited mileage.